awslabs/aws-ddk/docs/release/next/how-to/multi-account-deployment.markdown

 ---

 ## Purpose
-In some cases Data Pipelines will need to be created in mulitple accounts to support environment or logical separation.
-The following guide demonstrates how you can deploy a DDK Data Pipeline to multiple environments in their own AWS accounts.
+In some cases resources will need to be created in mulitple accounts to support environment or logical separation.
+The following guide demonstrates how you can deploy a DDK application to multiple environments in their own AWS accounts.

 ## Enabling Accounts for Cross-Account Access
 `ddk bootstrap` allows us to setup cross-account access for a DDK account.

 Let's say we have three AWS accounts.
 - 111111111111: A centralized account for CI/CD pipelines.
-- 222222222222: An account to host `dev` environment data pipelines.
+- 222222222222: An account to host `dev` environment resources.
-- 333333333333: An account to host `test` environment data pipelines.
+- 333333333333: An account to host `test` environment resources.

 ### Bootstrap Accounts
 We'll need to bootstrap each environment.